andrewskyboss/milestone-project-01/README.md

 - Test and deploy web application to a Cloud platform for easy access from different sources.

 #### User Goals

+- The main users of this website are a business people and their representatives.
 Write goals form the perspective of each user group of your website.
 Common types of users are:
 - new customers
 - existing customers